Updated 10.13.23 If you’ve always wanted to take that RV trip to your favorite ski resort, this ..Read more

 Willamette Pass is Oregon’s quaint, off-the-beaten-path ski area.
 With its small time vibe, impressive annual snowfall of 430 inches, plus cross-country skiing options, Willamette hits the sweet spot for adventurous skiers who want to eschew the crowded resorts.
 The resort is located 70 miles southeast of Eugene.

-Willamette allows RV camping for 3 days per week with a permit.
+Willamette allows RV camping for 3 days per week with a permit (available upon arrival).
 Rates start at $20 a night, and a limited number of electrical hookups are available (first come, first served).

 Located in central Oregon just 22 miles outside of Bend, Mount Bachelor Ski Resort is the largest ski resort in the area.
 More than 460 inches of pow fall here annually, and it has one of the longest ski seasons in the country.
 Bachelor is known for its freestyle terrain, but also has abundant and varied terrain for all levels of skiers and boarders.

-Mount Bachelor Ski Resort has RV camping spots starting at $40 per night, with electric hookups available.
+Mount Bachelor Ski Resort has 20 RV camping spots with electrical hookups starting at $65 per night ($75/night on weekends/holidays).
 Reservations must be booked and paid online in advance.

 The resort opens for the season in early December most years.